CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 I did, however, remember to note a few.
 They are are available on [stenophile.com](www.stenophile.com), and also at the links given (most of which are on Stenophile's DropBox account).

+## How to Teach Shorthand

 * [Methods of Teaching Gregg Shorthand, Lois A Leslie, 1953.](https://books.google.ca/books/about/Methods_of_Teaching_Gregg_Shorthand.html?id=VhcXAAAAIAAJ&redir_esc=y)
-* [Swem’s Systematic Course for Advanced Writers](swem-systematic-speed-course.md) This course is for writers between 80 and 150wpm.
-Swem worked for Gregg.
 * [Expert Shorthand Speed Course, Rupert P. SoRelle](https://www.dropbox.com/scl/fi/oclct2mpsj74hnx4kvlxo/Expert-Shorthand-Speed-Course-1913.pdf?rlkey=k3abd2yk6mwd1zill37jsj7lo&e=1&dl=0) This book describes the program used by the Gregg company to produce championship writers.
 * [Factors of Shorthand Speed, Blanchard](https://www.dropbox.com/scl/fi/3j9t1ma2mktanugcgy39d/20-Shortcuts-To-Shorthand-Speed.pdf?rlkey=jp0nl321aqouvavhogwv8jtmx&e=1&dl=0)
 * (Building Speed by the Pyramid Plan, Blanchard)[https://drive.google.com/file/d/1GeggQWEI2LNYZvffXmNsf7xvwiW73sJ1/view?usp=sharing] Appendix to unknown book.
 * (Building Speed by the Pyramid Plan, Blanchard)[https://archive.org/details/sim_business-education-world_1940-12_21_4/page/346/mode/2up?q=pyramid] Original article referenced in apendix to unknown book.

+## How to Learn Shorthand
+* [Swem’s Systematic Course for Advanced Writers](swem-systematic-speed-course.md) This course is for writers between 80 and 150wpm.
+Swem worked for Gregg.
+* (Long Live Pitman's Shorthand)[https://www.long-live-pitmans-shorthand.org.uk/] Excellent site by Beryl Pratt.
+All of the study advice applies to all systems.
 * (20 Shortcuts To Shorthand Speed, Blanchard)[https://www.dropbox.com/scl/fi/3j9t1ma2mktanugcgy39d/20-Shortcuts-To-Shorthand-Speed.pdf?rlkey=jp0nl321aqouvavhogwv8jtmx&e=1&dl=0]

+## Dictation Recordings

+*[ Beryl Pratt on YouTube](https://www.youtube.com/@berylpratt).
+Berryl teaches Pitman, but the recordings can be used for any system.
+Beryl is an excellent teacher.
+* Let's Love Teeline Together.

+## Text for Computer Reading

+* gutenberg.org
+* standardebooks.org

 cricket

 # Revision History

-2025-06-09
-* Much reorganizing.
+Still very fluid and hard to track.